 Despite their cheap price tags, budget screens may be surprisingly capable gaming TVs, with little input lag and decent input capabilities – and we’ve made care to select the finest gaming TVs for those with both large and small budgets.

 We spent hundreds of hours over the last year testing HDMI 2.1-compliant TVs that can support the consoles’ 4K resolution and 120fps frame rates, and we finally have a definitive list of the best TVs for both systems.
-For starters, all of the TVs listed below support High Dynamic Range (HDR), as well as low input lag for more responsive play – not to mention a slew of gamer-friendly features and formats to help you along your gaming adventure.

 New Auto Low-Latency Modes and support for video sync technology like AMD FreeSync and Nvidia G-Sync, for example, help to reduce latency and prevent screen tearing – especially if you’re planning on connecting a gaming PC to your TV – and you’ll find eARC support here to easily port the sound from the TV to any soundbar or sound system on your shelf.

 An 8K TV might even persuade you, given that the PS5 and Xbox Series X consoles both support 8K gaming.
 Because 8K games aren’t expected to be available for a while, this isn’t the best use of your money right now – but you might want to future-proof your gaming TV setup now.

 Even if you want to stick with a current-gen console like the Xbox One, PS4, or Nintendo Switch, there are plenty of reasons to purchase one of the best gaming TVs of 2021 to take advantage of every visual upgrade currently available.
 Because it makes no difference how powerful your console is if your TV screen is a pixelated mess.